-Josef Hellebrandt is an associate professor and former Chair (2003-09) in the Department of Modern Languages and Literatures at Santa Clara University, where he teaches courses in Spanish and German languages and cultures.
-He is also a part-time associate dean in the College of Arts and Sciences.
-After finishing a M.A. in Political Science in his native Germany, he came to the United States in 1984 studying Latin American Literature at the University of North Carolina (M.A., 1987) and Foreign Language Education at Purdue University (Ph.D., 1990).
+Josef Hellebrandt is an associate professor and a former chair and associate dean in the Department of Modern Languages and Literatures, where he teaches courses in German and Spanish languages and cultures.
+After finishing a M.A. in Political Science in his native Germany, he earned a M.A. in Latin American Literature at the University of North Carolina) (Chapel Hill) and subsequently a Ph.D in Foreign Language Education at Purdue University.

 - German Conversation (GERM 106)